ninabarzh/ipa/content/en/docs/workshops/detect-fakes/creating-fakes.md

 * **3 to 4 fake clips**, generated from same or similar scripts
 * Optional: **One blended clip** where only part is altered (e.g. voice vs face)

-Use consistent lighting and tone so the difference is subtle — it makes the spotting game harder (and more fun).
+Use consistent lighting and tone so the difference is subtle,  it makes the spotting game harder (and more fun).

 ## Privacy and ethics